Frequently Asked Questions - Personal Injury

 In cases where the person injured is deceased, a claim can be made on behalf of their estate through their personal representatives or executors, although the claim should usually be issued at Court within 3 years of the death.

 In certain circumstances, it may be possible to bring a claim outside the usual time limits, and we can address any concerns with you.
-It is vital to take legal advice immediately.
+It is vital to take legal advice as soon as possible.

 The outcome of any claim is very much dependent on the individual case.
 Some smaller claims settle for a few hundred or a few thousand pounds, whereas more serious claims or those requiring more complex settlements can win compensation of hundreds of thousands, or even millions of pounds.